Tylenol Autism Lawyers in Dallas, Texas Who Win You More

 They then divided the subjects of the study into three groups based on the amount of acetaminophen found in their umbilical cord blood.
 The children with the highest levels of acetaminophen were more than three times as likely to have autism than children who had much lower levels of acetaminophen.

 Finally, another study published in JAMA Psychiatry and at the National Library of Medicine made similar findings to the Johns Hopkins study just described.
-It found that fetal exposure to Tylenol or generic acetaminophen noticeably increased the risk of autism and ADHD in children.
-The study also found that, as the level of prenatal exposure increased, so did the risk of autism and ADHD.
+It found that fetal exposure to Tylenol or generic acetaminophen noticeably increased the risk of autism in children.
+The study also found that, as the level of prenatal exposure increased, so did the risk of autism.

 Although the link seems fairly clear on the surface, the study also noted that further investigation is warranted.

 Other studies have also suggested a correlation between the risk for autism and factors such as dosage, timing, and length of acetaminophen exposure.
 Some studies have shown small doses of Tylenol are safe.
-But, larger doses do correlate to an increased risk of autism and ADHD.
+But, larger doses do correlate to an increased risk of autism.

-But overall, as you can see from these three sources, there certainly seems to be a strong connection between acetaminophen use during pregnancy and the risk of children developing autism or ADHD.
+But overall, as you can see from these three sources, there certainly seems to be a strong connection between acetaminophen use during pregnancy and the risk of children developing autism.

 And that risk is great enough such that failing to provide warnings on the labels of products containing acetaminophen has led to a multi-district litigation (MDL) regarding the matter.